 f.
 The Senders: these are typically church or fellowship leaders who encourage people to do the work, and oversee with their gift of shepherding.
 People with a shepherding/pastoral grace are typically involved here.

 g.
 The Administrators: they provide organizational and material support for the work by coordinating the people and resources.

-CDM is heavily involved in the evangelization of unreached people groups, beginning with those in Ghana.
+CDM is heavily involved in the evangelization of unreached people groups, beginning with tribes in Ghana.
 The National Service Personnel in Ministry (NASPIM) Project aims to train national service persons to serve in basic and secondary schools located in areas with high concentrations of the 19 unreached tribes in Ghana.
-If you are interested in working with us on this project, or from one of Ghana's unreached people groups, please apply here.
+We have also deployed medium-term missionaries to serve among 10 of the unreached people groups in Ghana.
+If you are interested in supporting us on this project, or you are from one of Ghana's unreached people groups, please apply here.